planetryan/LibreVR/README.md

 the program will run a simple frame loop, you can extend it with rendering, input logging, or other VR experiments.

+## sorry not all comments in English, I will translate all comments as a TODO item

+## DO NOT RUN UNDER WSL !!!
+WSL DOES NOT SEE USB DEVICES!

 #### work in progress, I am working on a driver so it integrates nicely with SteamVR on linux, especially Flatpak or another tricky port